censtek/censtek.net/content/software.md

 </center>

 For downloading stuff, I use [qBittorrent](https://www.qbittorrent.org/) for torrenting and [Free Download Manager](https://www.freedownloadmanager.org/) for (usually) downloading large files from websites.

-For my video player, I use [VLC](https://www.videolan.org/vlc/) and for my image viewer, I use [ImageGlass](https://imageglass.org/) (since Windows 10 LTSC doesn't come with a video player other then the old ass one from Windows 7 and also it doesn't have a photo viewer and photos just open in MS Paint by default lol)

 For my Minecraft launcher, I use [PolyMC](https://polymc.org/) instead of the official MC launcher since PolyMC is open source